 The Hepatitis RNA PCR Quantitative test is most commonly ordered by people who are undergoing or have undergone treatment to provide a measure of the virus in their system.
 This test can also be used as a screening by people who may have had a recent exposure or to confirm the results of a previous Hepatitis C test.

 Someone who wishes to screen for Hepatitis C but is not concerned about a recent exposure, may wish to order the Hepatitis C Antibodies test.

 Turnaround for the Hepatitis C RNA PCR Quantitative test is typically 5-7 business days.

-The Hepatitis C PCR test can typically detect the virus after a few weeks after a suspected contact or exposure.
+The Hepatitis C PCR test can typically detect the virus about 3 weeks from a suspected contact or exposure or any time after.
 Some people may be detectable earlier.

 This Hepatitis C testing does not have any special requirements.